New York City Motorcycle Accident Attorney

-Motorcyclists are twice as likely to be killed in a motor vehicle accident in New York City than they are in the rest of New York State.
-The majority of these crashes in NYC occur on city streets rather than highways and most of these accidents involve other drivers.
+Motorcyclists are twice as likely to be killed in a motor vehicle accident in New York City than they are in the rest of New York state.
+The majority of these crashes in New York City occur on city streets rather than highways, and most of these accidents involve other drivers.

 In a collision between a motorcycle and a passenger vehicle, motorcyclists almost always suffer serious injuries.
 Passenger vehicle drivers are often at fault for these accidents.
 Other potential defendants could be a roadway maintenance crew or motorcycle part manufacturer.
-If you or a loved one were seriously injured in a motorcycle accident, we can help.
-Call (833) 726-6326 today to speak with a knowledgeable NYC motorcycle accident attorney at Meirowitz & Wasserberg, LLP.
+If you or a loved one was seriously injured in a motorcycle accident, we can help.
+Call 800-726-6326 today to speak with a knowledgeable New York City motorcycle accident attorney at Meirowitz & Wasserberg, LLP.
 The consultation is absolutely free.

 New York follows a no-fault rule for accidents.
-This means an injured victim after a crash files an insurance claim against his or her own policy after an accident.
+This means after a crash, an injured victim files an insurance claim against his or her own policy.
 If your injuries constitute a “severe injury” in the eyes of the court, you may be able to pursue a liability claim against the at-fault driver.
 The most common types of injuries that would allow you to do so include: